cgs-earth/ref_pws/README.md

 ## How to contribute

 This is a moderated repository.
+In general, if an individual, community, utility, or community group wishes to submit a boundary, particularly one that overrides one available from an official state source, we will ask for specific justifications and data sources.
+We may also refer you to contribute your boundary to an official state reporting mechanism if the boundary for the water system is within a state that has such a mechanism.
+If there is no official state mechanism, justifications and data sources. can be provided in the GitHub pull request or over email.

+It is preferred to submit a boundary through GitHub as decribed below.
+If you wish to submit a boundary and are unfamiliar with GitHub, please email konda@lincolninst.edu, and we will be happy to assist you.

 Any user may open a pull request from a fork, submitting a `.geojson` file named `{pwsid}.geojson` to the appropriate state `contribution/{state-code}` directory.
 The file should be formatted as in this [example](https://github.com/cgs-earth/national-cws-boundary-update/blob/main/00_data/contribution/MA/MA3035000.geojson), with 7 fields:

 * `pwsid` as {2-letter-state-code}{pwsid number} e.g. `MA3035000`
 * `name`, the name of the water system e.g. `Boston Water and Sewer Service Commission`